 If you’re looking for the perfect California bike ride, you need to ride the Pacific Coast Highway.
 Specifically, you’ll want to ride from Santa Monica to Malibu and experience Point Dume.

 It’s a road that has long captivated the imaginations of cyclists and road trippers alike.
 So much so, in fact, that the PCH is consistently ranked among the most beautiful drives in the United States.
-Its waterfront views are the stuff of legend, and its access to mind blowing natural habitats is nearly unparalleled in the lower 48.
+Its waterfront views are the stuff of legend, and its access to natural habitats is nearly unparalleled in the lower 48.

 So cycling State Route 1, as the highway is more formally known, should be a no-brainer during your stay in Santa Monica, right?